junwen96/Vending-Machine/README.md

                 change = payment - amount_due
                 print(f"Thank you for your purchase!
 Your change is ${change:.2f}.")

-                # Calculate and display change
+# Calculate and show change
                 notes = [50, 20, 10, 5, 2, 1]
                 amount_return = change